PyCQA/isort/docs/configuration/options.md

 ## Overwrite In Place

-Tells isort to overwrite in place using the same file handle.Comes at a performance and memory usage penalty over it's standard approach but ensures all file flags and modes stay unchanged.
+Tells isort to overwrite in place using the same file handle.
+Comes at a performance and memory usage penalty over its standard approach but ensures all file flags and modes stay unchanged.

 **Type:** Bool
 **Default:** `False`